-MUS-256 Jazz Band 1.0 Units/3.0 hours LAB CSU, UC,
+MUS-256 Jazz Band CSU, UC

 This course will include the study and performance of Big Band Jazz literature and will include the investigation of the fundamental techniques associated with jazz performance.
 The course includes an emphasis on the development of an appreciation for the integrity of both emotional and intellectual responses to music of Western and non-Western cultures.
 Attendance at scheduled rehearsals, sectionals and performances is required.